Square Appointments Review

-Square is available on Apple devices running iOS 10.0 and higher and Android devices as long as they are running Android 5.0 or higher.
+Square is available on Apple devices running iOS 10.0 and higher and Android devices as long as they are running Android’s most recent version.
 You can also run Square, and Square Appointments, from any internet-connected web browser, which means you can use your Chromebook, MacBook, etc.

 As far as the dedicated Square Appointments app for iPhone, iPad, and Android, you can find it on either the App Store or the Google Play store.

 To process payments through Square Appointments — yes, you can do this directly from the Square Appointments app — you will also need a Square credit card reader, such as the Square Contactless & Chip Reader, or a Square Stand.

 Square’s features are undeniably strong, even if they are a little bit basic in terms of appearance and options for visual customization.

 - Integrated Payments & POS: Square Appointments integrates with Square payment processing and functions seamlessly alongside the Square POS system and the entire Square suite of business products.
 That’s a huge plus if you already use Square’s payment processing, inventory management, staff management, or other products.
 You can check out customers right from the Square Appointments app.
 Since Square allows unlimited devices, you could potentially have a main POS at the counter and check out customers from their seats using your phone or an iPad.